 David Miller is a partner in the Tax Department.
 David advises clients on a broad range of domestic and international corporate tax issues.
-His practice covers the taxation of financial instruments and derivatives, cross-border lending transactions and other financings, international and domestic mergers and acquisitions, multinational corporate groups and partnerships, private equity and hedge funds, bankruptcy and workouts, high-net-worth individuals and families, and public charities and private foundations.
+His practice covers the taxation of financial instruments and derivatives, private and public REITs, cross-border lending transactions and other financings, international and domestic mergers and acquisitions, multinational corporate groups and partnerships, private equity and hedge funds, bankruptcy and workouts, high-net-worth individuals and families, and public charities and private foundations.
 He advises companies in virtually all major industries, including banking, finance, private equity, health care, life sciences, real estate, technology, consumer products, entertainment and energy.

-David is strongly committed to pro bono service, and has represented more than 300 charities.
+David is strongly committed to pro bono service, and has represented more than 500 charities.
 In 2011, he was named as one of thirteen “Lawyers Who Lead by Example” by the New York Law Journal for his pro bono service.
 David has also been recognized for his pro bono work by The Legal Aid Society, Legal Services for New York City and New York Lawyers For The Public Interest.

 David has been consistently recognized by leading industry publications, such as Chambers Global, Chambers USA, Best Lawyers and The Legal 500.
 Clients surveyed by Chambers USA said, “We bring him in on complex matters because he has the experience and the gravitas.”
 David is one of 17 lawyers in the United States in The Legal 500’s Hall of Fame for US Tax (non-contentious).